exercism/javascript/CONTRIBUTING.md

 > SyntaxError: Unexpected token 'export'
 > ```
 >
-> It's because your local node version does **not** support es6
+> It's because your local Node.js version does **not** support es6
 > `import` and `export` statements in regular `.js` files, or
 > files without extension.
 This is one of the reasons why these
-> scripts are meant to be ran through node:
+> scripts are meant to be ran through Node.js:
 >
 > ```shell
 > npx babel-node scripts/the-script
 > ```
 >
 > Additionally, this ensures that the code written in the scripts
-> and their dependencies can be executed by your current node
+> and their dependencies can be executed by your current Node.js
 > version, which may be different than the maintainer or
 > contributor who contributed to the script.